 What Fede instead should know is there is sensitive information which to focus on before sharing a selfie, to avoid being easy prey of impostors lurking just on social networks for example.

-In its mini-game, children must recognize the sensitive information in a photo published on the web.
+In this mini-game, children must recognize the sensitive information in a photo published on the web.

 4. Compiti a casa!
 Homework!